 Ibn Ezra teaches us that death affects man uniquely, it requires a unique address, and there are a few related Torah cases that share a bond, indicated by the use of the same three species.
 Proximity to death frightens man, causing him to flee to the opposite pole of immortality, but this extreme is false.
 Death is also used regarding the leper where he initially had disregard for life; he must be bent back to the other extreme where “he” loses his identity.
 But why did God choose the phenomenon of death per se to teach the harm of extremes?
 I feel this is due to the nature of the immortality fantasy…

 Immortality: The Most Primary Drive

-Rabbi Israel Chait taught that King Solomon’s work Koheles is based on this fantasy.
+Rabbi Israel Chait taught that King Solomon’s work, Koheles, is based on this fantasy.
 Meaning, all of man’s drives depend on the immortality fantasy.
-Man would not fantasize about any pleasure, or plan, or sense any ambition, if he truly felt he was going to die.
-Under every emotion, lies the feeling of immortality.
-He wrote as follows:
+Man would not fantasize about any pleasure, plan, or sense any ambition, if he truly felt he was going to die.
+Under every emotion lies the feeling of immortality.
+Rabbi Chait wrote as follows:

 “One generation passes, and another generation comes; but the Earth abides for ever (Koheles 1:4).”